-I am a Lecturer in Applied Lingusitics and English Language currently interested in the impact of social media on the way we craft and share stories online, in particular 'big' and 'small' stories of life and death.
+I am a Lecturer in Applied Lingusitics and English Language currently interested in the impact of social media on the way we craft and share stories online, with a special focus on 'big' and 'small' stories of life and death.

 Before joining the School of Languages and Applied Linguistics at the Open University in January 2016, I held a lectureship/senior lectureship post at Kingston University London where I briefly served as the Acting Head for the Department of Linguistics and Languages.
 I have also taught at Goldsmiths University and King's College London.